 Much research has been conducted documenting the common themes and architectural patterns within simulation modeling software.
 We used this research as a foundation to know what to look for and what to expect in the RINSE architecture.

-As Gustavson et al. explain, most of the patterns used are structure-oriented, allowing the ability and desire to create flexible and reusable classes within the problem space[4].
-Neu and Russ explain that organizations often face the same problems when designing their simulations.
+As [4] explains, most of the patterns used are structure-oriented, allowing "the ability and desire to create flexible and reusable classes" within the problem space.

+In [7] the authors explain that organizations often face the same problems when designing their simulations.
 Because of this, static process models can function as templates, later being molded into actual process descriptions.
-Architectural patterns can help, such as "how to model or implement typical situations, e.g., how to handle resources, defects, etc."[5, p.
-3] To achieve reuse, the authors suggest modularizing not only the code base, but also the models.
-Klein et al. describe an interesting distinction between "static" and "dynamic" model elements.
+Architectural patterns can help, such as "how to model or implement typical situations, e.g. how to handle resources, defects, etc." To achieve reuse, the authors suggest modularizing not only the code base, but also the models.

+[5] describes an interesting distinction between "static" and "dynamic" model elements.
 Static elements do not change as the simulation executes, while dynamic elements have the potential to change.
-Dynamic input parameters are received by the simulation at runtime from the sources involved in the simulation[6].
+Dynamic input parameters are received by the simulation at runtime from the sources involved in the simulation.

-II.Architectural Business Cycle (ABC)
+II.
+Architectural Business Cycle (ABC)